The benefits of using a scale when making espresso at home

 I hope you find these tips helpful and, if you’d like to dive deeper, you may consider our espresso and latte art home barista workshops.
 Happy brewing!

-P.S.
-If you enjoyed reading this, you might find this blogpost here interesting too – How do I use a coffee scale when making espresso at home?
+And, if you enjoyed reading this article, you might find the one here interesting too – How do I use a coffee scale when making espresso at home?

 Previous